 That was a surprise since she only somewhat resembled the clan.
 From the angle he'd first seen her she looked like an Uchiha.
 The long midnight hair, though straight, was similar to the raven color of most Uchiha – even having a blue sheen to it when the light hit it.
 Her skin was fair, another common Uchiha trait.
 Her face was heart-shaped, with high cheekbones which were almost noble in appearance, but that was where the similarities ended.

-Her chakra, while tinged with similar chakra, was so distant if she was related to them it was generations ago.
-Her eyes were too bright and brilliant of a green to be directly related to them, and he knew no Uchiha or Uzumaki who could get along long enough to create offspring.
+Her chakra, while tinged with similar chakra, was so distant if she was related to them it was a few generations removed.
+Her eyes were too bright and brilliant of a green to be closely related to them, and he knew no Uchiha or Uzumaki who could get along long enough to create offspring.
 Her eyes were almond shaped with thick lashes, her nose straight and button-like, her lips neither too thin or too full.

 He noticed this all in the few seconds she'd been looking at him, sizing him up to see if he was of any help to her.
 From her resigned sigh, Tobirama knew she'd realized he wouldn't be, and he clinched his other hand into a fist at his weakness.